Constrained Stochastic Recursive Momentum Successive Convex Approximation: Introduction

-In this work, we incorporate STOchastic Recursive Momentum (STORM) updates from \cite{cutkosky2019momentum, levy2021storm+} within the SCA framework to achieve the optimum rate of $\mathcal{O}(\epsilon^{-3/2})$.
-The proposed Constrained STORM SCA (CoSTA) algorithm uses momentum-enhanced surrogates with adaptive step-sizes in the spirit of \cite{cutkosky2019momentum, levy2021storm+}.
-We also establish that the empirical performance of the proposed algorithm is better than that of CSSCA \cite{liu2019stochastic}, which does not use momentum or variance-reduction, and at par with LCPP \cite{boob2020feasible}, which can only handle sparsity-inducing constraints.

 Before concluding this section, we remark that analysis of optimization problems with non-convex constraints inevitably requires some assumptions called the constraint qualifications (CQ).
 These CQs are essential regularity conditions that ensure that the constraint functions are well-behaved, so that the intermediate updates or subproblems are well-defined.
 Technically, these CQs are utilized to ensure that the intermediate dual variables remain bounded across iterations.
 Commonly used CQs include the Non-singularity condition (NSC) \cite{jin2022stochastic}, Linear Independence CQ (LICQ) \cite{lin2022complexity}, Linear Independence regularity condition (LIRC) \cite{liu2021two}, and most commonly the Mangasarian-Fromovitz CQ (MFCQ) condition \cite{ boob2023stochastic, boob2024level, boob2020feasible}.
 It was observed in \cite[Sec.
-3.1]{boob2024level} that the classical MFCQ only implies the existance of a bound $B$ on the dual variables, but does not relate $B$ to the other problem parameters, leaving the possibility of $B$ getting arbitrarily large.
+3.1]{boob2024level} that the classical MFCQ only implies the existence of a bound $B$ on the dual variables, but does not relate $B$ to the other problem parameters, leaving the possibility of $B$ getting arbitrarily large.
 It was suggested in \cite{boob2024level} to use a stronger CQ such as the strong feasibility CQ (SFCQ) so as to ensure a problem parameter-dependent oracle complexity bound.
-In this work, we instead utilize a stronger parameterized version of MFCQ to the same effect, i.e., bound the dual variables in terms of problem-dependent quantities.
+An extended version of MFCQ is used in \cite{shi2022momentum} in order to establish that the Lagrange multiplier stays bounded for all iterations.
+However, the extended MFCQ does not yield an explicit bound on the Lagrange multipliers, and hence the final SFO complexity in \cite{shi2022momentum} depends on an unknown (but finite) quantity $\tilde{\Lambda}$.
+In contrast, the slightly stronger parameterized MFCQ introduced here allows us to provide explicit bounds on the dual variables in terms of problem-dependent quantities using simpler proofs.

 Table \ref{lits} summarizes the comparative performance of various state-of-the-art algorithms that can be used to solve \eqref{pc}.
-We observe that the optimal rate is achieved only by the proposed CoSTA algorithm.
-Additional remarks on CQ and algorithm structure also included.
+We observe that the near-optimal rate is achieved by the proposed CoSTA algorithm.
+Additional remarks on CQ, smoothness, and algorithm structure also included.